CDCgov/MIRA-NF/docs/usage.md

   - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
 - `apptainer`
   - A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
-- `hpc`
+- `sge`
-  - A configuration profile that enables the pipeline to be executed on an HPC with a SGE.
+  - A configuration profile that enables the pipeline to be executed on an HPC with a Sun Grid Engine (SGE) job scheduling system.
+- `slurm`
+  - A configuration profile that enables the pipeline to be executed on an HPC or cloud platform with Simple Linux Utility for Resource Management (SLURM) job scheduling system.
 - `local`
   - A configuration profile that enables the pipeline to run smoothly on a local machine.